Hydraulic mining: California Gold Rush

-Environmental nuisances
+Environmental impacts

 While generating millions of dollars in tax revenues for the state and supporting a large population of miners in the mountains, hydraulic mining had a devastating effect on riparian natural environment and agricultural systems in California.
 Millions of tons of earth and water were delivered to mountain streams that fed rivers flowing into the Sacramento Valley.
 Once the rivers reached the relatively flat valley, the water slowed, the rivers widened, and the sediment was deposited in the floodplains and river beds causing them to rise, shift to new channels, and overflow their banks, causing major flooding, especially during the spring melt.

 Cities and towns in the Sacramento Valley experienced an increasing number of devastating floods, while the rising riverbeds made navigation on the rivers increasingly difficult.
 Perhaps no other city experienced the boon and the bane of gold mining as much as Marysville.
 Situated at the confluence of the Yuba and Feather rivers, Marysville was the final "jumping off" point for miners heading to the northern foothills to seek their fortune.
 Steamboats from San Francisco, carrying miners and supplies, navigated up the Sacramento River, then the Feather River to Marysville where they would unload their passengers and cargo.

 Marysville eventually constructed a complex levee system to protect the city from floods and sediment.
 Hydraulic mining greatly exacerbated the problem of flooding in Marysville and shoaled the waters of the Feather River so severely that few steamboats could navigate from Sacramento to the Marysville docks.
 The sediment left by such efforts were reprocessed by mining dredges at the Yuba Goldfields, located near Marysville.

 The spectacular eroded landscape left at the site of hydraulic mining can be viewed at Malakoff Diggins State Historic Park in Nevada County, California.

 The San Francisco Bay became an outlet for polluting byproducts during the Gold Rush.
 Hydraulic mining left a trail of toxic waste, called "slickens," that flowed from mine sites in the Sierras through the Sacramento River and into the San Francisco Bay.
 The slickens would contain harmful metals such as mercury.
 During this period, the industrial mining industry released 1.5 billion yards of toxic slickens into the Sacramento River.
-As the slickens traveled through California's water arteries, it would deposit its toxins into local ecosystems and waterways.
-Nearby farmland would become contaminated, which led to political pushback against the use of hydraulic mining.
+As the slickens traveled through California's water arteries, it deposited its toxins into local ecosystems and waterways.

+Nearby farmland became contaminated, which led to political pushback against the use of hydraulic mining.
 The slickens flowed through the Sacramento River before depositing itself into the San Francisco Bay.
 Currently, the San Francisco Bay remains dangerously contaminated with mercury.
 Estimates suggest that it will be another century before the Bay naturally removes the mercury from its system.